yochaigal/cairn/hacks/backgrounds/alchemist.md

 |5|**Betrayed**| You discovered evidence that someone - you don't know who - was slowly experimenting on you.
 Occasionally you experience terrifying visions of the future.
 You rarely feel hunger and need only eat every 3 days.
 Take antitoxin.  |
 |6|**Accident**| The last concoction you brewed resulted in a massive explosion, scarring you horribly.
 Most folk will look away from whatever you're up to.
 You can walk handle fire for small spurts without taking injury.
 Take fire oil.|

-## What Did You Take With You?
+## What alchemical keepsake did you take with you?
 Roll 1d6:

 ||                 ||
 | ---- | ---- |----|